BanafshehKarimian/CognitiveNeuroscienceCourse/README.md

   <img src="https://github.com/BanafshehKarimian/CognitiveNeuroscienceCourse/blob/main/Project2/HHC.PNG" />
 </p>
 ### Project3
-In this peoject the paper "Najar A, Bonnet E, Bahrami B, Palminteri S. The actions of others act as a pseudo-reward to drive imitation in the context of social reinforcement learning.
+In this project the paper "Najar A, Bonnet E, Bahrami B, Palminteri S. The actions of others act as a pseudo-reward to drive imitation in the context of social reinforcement learning.
 PLoS Biol.
 2020 Dec 8;18(12):e3001028. doi: 10.1371/journal.pbio.3001028.
 PMID: 33290387; PMCID: PMC7723279." is implemented.
 The paper presents four models that people might use while learning socially: Decision Biasing, Model Based, value shaping and meta value shaping.
 VBA Toolbox is used to plot some of the plots.
 The result of my implementation compared to the paper's is as follows:
 <p align="center">
   <img src="https://github.com/BanafshehKarimian/CognitiveNeuroscienceCourse/blob/main/Project3/P3Result.png" />